 Although he claimed innocence, the investigators convinced him to let them inspect his Jeep for possible clues related to the case.
 Upon searching the vehicle, they came across the bottle of Colchicine, right where it was mentioned in the letter.
 Next, they cross-checked his alibi at the time Mary was poisoned and learned that he had visited one of his sisters in Long Island several days prior and was there until he heard the news of his mother’s tragic passing.
 After hitting yet another dead end, the detectives had little hope of cracking the case anytime soon, but things changed when they interviewed Adam’s former girlfriend, Kaitlyn “Katie” Conley, who was the receptionist at the Yoders’ chiropractic practice for about four years.

-Detectives Turned Their Attention to the Receptionist
+The Killer Was Unveiled When the Detectives Turned Their Attention to the Receptionist

 After admitting that she sent the authorities the letter that blamed Adam for the murder, the police dug deeper into her life and her relationship with Adam.
 They learned that the two dated for a couple of years, and Kaitlyn met Mary through him before she began working for her.
 According to the show, Adam and Kaitlyn’s relationship began deteriorating when the former believed that she had been unfaithful to him.
-At some point in their relationship, she also claimed that he sexually assaulted her and almost strangled her to death.
+At some point in their relationship, she also alleged he sexually assaulted her and almost strangled her to death.
 When the relationship reached its breaking point, they broke up but she continued working for his mother.
 In April 2015, when he asked for something that would help him concentrate better on his studies, Kaitlyn reportedly prescribed him supplements that made him severely sick.

 When the authorities looked at her digital history around the time of the murder, they found out that she had searched for lethal poisons and even created a fake email ID of Adam to order the poison and frame him.
 Moreover, her DNA was also on the bottle of Colchicine they discovered in her ex-boyfriend’s vehicle.
 According to the detectives’ theory, Kaitlyn put a lethal amount of Colchicine in Mary’s drink in order to get back at Adam for breaking off their relationship.
 In light of all these pieces of evidence against her, she was arrested in June 2016 and charged with second-degree murder of Dr. Mary Yoder.